ShivamPatel17/dotfiles/README.md

 # HINTS

 - `<leader>wK` to see which key binding are available to you wherever your cursor currently is.
 Works for regular buffers, nvimtree, and probably more!
+- `:set virtualedit=` to prevent the cursor from going past the end of the text

 ## TODO